 Workshops & Talks

-The complimentary metal-oxide-semiconductor (CMOS) logic family contains an array of integrated circuits that perform all the tasks necessary for rudimentary computation.
-These chips were originally designed for applications that require raw electronic processing power, but the speed at which they operate can be slowed and their binary processes repurposed for creative applications.
+The complementary metal-oxide-semiconductor (CMOS) logic family contains an array of integrated circuits that perform all the tasks necessary for rudimentary computation.
+These chips were designed for applications that require raw electronic processing power, but the speed at which they operate can be slowed, and their binary processes can be repurposed for creative applications.
 This workshop covers the functions of several chips from the CMOS family including gates, oscillators, frequency dividers, shift registers, and multiplexers.
 Participants learn how connecting the inputs and outputs of these chips together can be used to generate interesting musical patterns.

 This workshop covers the range of techniques utilized for creating laser cut enclosures for electronic devices.
 Participants are introduced to the basic principles of laser cutting and the ways that materials like plywood and acrylic can be used to great aesthetic and structural effect.

 The Raspberry Pi is a small and affordable single-board computer.
 It's an excellent platform for learning Linux operating systems, computer networking, electronics, and programming.
 Its popularity has lead to a massive online community and a wealth of resources for self-guided learning.
 However, it’s common to find vendors promoting overpriced kits, publishing misleading tutorials, and selling last year’s model.
 Buyer beware.

 The Fabricating Non-Digital Games workshop is given to the Game Design I classes at NYU.
 The workshop introduces new students to basic cutting, adhering, and documentation techniques.
 The presentation also covers resources available within the university and around New York City.